-Entry information: Continuing students must have a minimum of 13 Level 2 credits in History, including at least one of either AS 91231 or 91233.
+Entry information: Continuing students must have a minimum of 13 Level 2 credits in History.
 New students to History who gained NCEA Level 2 including at least one English external are most welcome.
 Please seek approval from Mr Campbell.

 Topics and contexts studied could include: